 So, it’s best for you to stay away from penny stocks.

-But, wouldn’t it be ideal if you can get high return but with a low risk?
+But, wouldn’t it be ideal if you can get high returns but with low risk?

-You can buy undervalued stocks using value investing strategy.
+You can buy undervalued stocks using a value investing strategy.

 Why is this low risk and high return?